Buying any car is a big decision; from the finances to the features, it’s a sea of information to wade through.

-However, there’s a few things to get in order before your search to find your perfect pre-loved car can start.
+However, there’s a few things to get in order to help your search for the perfect pre-loved car.
 Here’s some helpful tips to drive your search and get you moving.

 The first thing to do when buying a car is set yourself a budget based on the maximum amount you are willing to pay for your car.
 You may seek financial support in the form of a loan, so make sure to speak to your bank first to understand how much you could borrow.